 It is important for strong bones and their healthy structure, which is its primary function in the body.
 It performs several other functions and is important for individuals in every age group.
 These functions will be discussed ahead along with dosage and deficiency of calcium.

-3. Calcium benefits
+3. Daily Dose Of Calcium

-5. Calcium side effects
+5. Calcium Deficiency

 Calcium is naturally present in various food products in rich amounts.
 It is recommended to include these sources in your diet to meet the daily calcium requirements of your body.
 Supplements of calcium are also commonly available as over the counter medications, which are different for different age groups.
 Consult your physician to choose the right supplements for you.